songuf/NACCADNI/README.md

 ##### Download the model

-make sure that the end of path was name with `.rds`
+make sure that the end of path was named with `.rds`

 ``` r
 library(NACCADNI)